1487quantum/poke-arm/README.md

 # poke-arm-gazebo

-> NOTE: This package is still undergoing development.

 An experimental gazebo robotic arm model with 4 movable joints.
 Designed to be mounted on the Turtlebot gazebo model.

 ![poke_arm_main](img/pa_main.png)